Mid to Senior Level

 - Additional skills and experience that are useful but not required are: site planning, SEPA/NEPA process and policy, ESA assessments and policy, SMA and GMA policy, freshwater and/or marine ecology, wetland and stream restoration as well as mitigation design, groundwater monitoring, in-water permitting, diving and benthic surveys, etc.

-Candidates must be able to provide project experience and examples of scientific writing performed.
 Please provide your cover letter and resume.